kaizen-ai/kaizenflow/helpers/lib_tasks_integrate.md

     2) the last integration point for each branch, at which the repos are the same, or at least aligned

+# Invariants for the integration set-up

+- The user runs commands in an abs_dir, e.g., `/Users/saggese/src/{amp1,cmamp1}`
+- The user refers in the command line to `dir_basename`, which is the basename of the integration directories (e.g., `amp1`, `cmamp1`)
+  - The "src_dir_basename" is the one where the command is issued
+  - The "dst_dir_basename" is assumed to be parallel to the "src_dir_basename"
+- The dirs are then transformed in absolute dirs "abs_src_dir"

 # Integration process

 ## Preparation